SummaryRead the full fact sheet

 - ‘Fresh’ actually means the product hasn’t been preserved by freezing, canning, high-temperature or chemical treatment.
 However, it may have been refrigerated and spent time in processing and transport.

-Nutrition claims and health claims on food labels must meet the guidelines
+Nutrition and health claims on food labels must meet guidelines

 For a manufacturer to make various claims, their products must meet various guidelines including: